-$Code\ prefixes: M=Minister's\ condition; P=Proponent's\ commitment; A=Audit\ specification; N=Procedure.$
+Code prefixes: M = Minister's condition; P = Proponent's commitment; A = Audit specification; N = Procedure.

-Abbreviations: CAR = Compliance Assessment Report; LPA= Landscape Protection Area; FIVIP-Foreshore Management Plan; CEO = Chief Executive Officer of OEPA; Minister for Env = Minister for the Environment; OEPA = Office of the Environmental Protection Authority; CoR - City of Rockingham; DoT - Department of Transport; CALM Conservation and Land Management (now known as Department of Parks and Wildlife); DPUD = Department of Planning and Urban Development (now Department of Planning)
+Abbreviations: CAR = Compliance Assessment Report; LPA= Landscape Protection Area; FMP- Foreshore Management Plan; CEO = Chief Executive Officer of OEPA; Minister for Env = Minister for the Environment; OEPA = Office of the Environmental Protection Authority; CoR - City of Rockingham; DoT - Department of Transport; CALM Conservation and Land Management (now known as Department of Parks and Wildlife); DPUD = Department of Planning and Urban Development (now Department of Planning)

-Compliance Status: C=Compliant, CLD=Completed, NC=Non-compliant, NR=Not Required at this stage.
-Please note the terms NA=Not Audited and VR=Verification Required are only for OEPA use.
-IP=In Process may only be used by the proponent in circumstances outlined in Section 2.8 of the Post Assessment Guideline for Preparing an Audit Table.
+Compliance Status: C = Compliant, CLD = Completed, NC = Non - compliant, NR = Not Required at this stage.
+Please note the terms NA = Not Audited and VR = Verification Required are only for OEPA use.
+IP = In Process may only be used by the proponent in circumstances outlined in Section 2.8 of the Post Assessment Guideline for Preparing an Audit Table.

-Audit Subject Requirement How Evidence Phase To requirements Timeframe Status Comment Code of On advice from 297: M1-1 Commitments Fulfil the commitments Asperattadment to the Minister's statement.
-CAR Overall EPA DPaW С 297: The Proposal Adhere to the Proposal In accordance with any CAR Overall EPA Throughout life of C No changes proposed M2-1 · designs, specifications, plans or other technical material submitted by the Proponent to the OEPA.
-DPaW the project 297: M2-2 The Proposal Seek approval for modifications to the Proposal Submita written request to the Minister for Env.
-Detailing changes to designs, specifications, plans or other technical material. · Overall Minister for Env.
-EPA Throughout life of the project No changes proposed 297: MB-1 Foreshore Reserve Provide a foreshore reserve for conservation and recreation which: 3.
-Protects the Peelhusrt Wetlands and the Southern Brown Bandicoot (Isocdon obesulus) population; and 4.
+Audit Subject Requirement How Evidence Phase To requirements Timeframe Status Comment Code On advice from 297: M1-1 Commitments Fulfil the commitments As per attachment to the Minister's statement.
+CAR Overall EPA DPaW С 297: M2-1 The Proposal Adhere to the Proposal In accordance with any designs, specifications, plans or other technical material submitted by the Proponent to the OEPA.
+CAR Overall EPA DPaW Throughout life of the project С No changes proposed 297: M2-2 The Proposal Seek approval for modifications to the Proposal Submit a written request to the Minister for Env.
+Detailing changes to designs, specifications, plans or other technical material.
+Correspondence to OEPA Overall Minister for Env.
+EPA Throughout life of the project С No changes proposed 297: M3-1 Foreshore Reserve Provide a foreshore reserve for conservation and recreation which: 3.
+Protects the Peelhusrt Wetlands and the Southern Brown Bandicoot (Isoodon obesulus) population; and 4.
 Includes landscape and recreation values at least equivalent to the area affected by this proposal which is within System 6 Recommendation M107 Area.
 Make a submission to the Minister for Env.
 For approval on advice of the EPA.
 Submission to the Minister for Env.
 Pre development Minister for Env.
-EPA Prior to lifting of 'Urban Deferred' αD 4June 1993 297: MB- 2 Foreshore Reserve Transfer to public ownership the proposed foreshore reserve as required by IVB-1.
+EPA Prior to lifting of 'Urban Deferred' CLD 4 June 1993 297: M3 2 Foreshore Reserve Transfer to public ownership the proposed foreshore reserve as required by M3-1.
 Make a submission to the Minister for Env.
 On advice of the Department of Conservation and Land Management Submission to the Minister for Env.
 Pre development Minister for Env.
-EPA Prior to lifting of 'Urban Deferred' αD 4 June 1993 297: M4-1 Landscape Protection Liaisewith the Department of Planning and Urban Development and the CoR to incorporate planning measures which recognise and protect the landscape value of the parabolic ridge on the eastern edge of Golden Bay.
+EPA Prior to lifting of 'Urban Deferred' CLD 4 June 1993 297: M4-1 Landscape Protection Liaise with the Department of Planning and Urban Development and the CoR to incorporate planning measures which recognise and protect the landscape value of the parabolic ridge on the eastern edge of Golden Bay.
 Make a submission to the Minister for Env.
 And the Minister for Planning for approval on advice of the DPUD, CoR, EPA Submission to the Minister for Env.
 And Minister for Planning Pre development Minister for Env Minister for Planning DPUD CoR EPA.
-Before or as a condition of subdivision αD 5April 1994
+Before or as a condition of subdivision CLD 5 April 1994